-Closed-ended question definition:
+Closed-ended question definition

 A closed-ended question generates a limited set of responses that can be coded easily in a database with some number or symbol that represents a response.
-Multiple-choice, ordinal, interval and ratio questions generate closed-ended responses.
+Multiple-choice, ordinal, interval, and ratio questions generate closed-ended responses.

 Closed-ended questions should not always be thought of as simple questions that anyone can quickly answer merely because they require a yes or no answer.
 Close-ended questions can also be very complicated.
-Anyone who has ever filled out a multiple choice test can testify to that.
+Anyone who has ever filled out a multiple-choice test can testify to that.
 But they are easier to analyze than open-ended questions.

-Closed-ended question advantages:
+Closed-ended question examples

 Here are examples of closed-ended questions: